 Upgrading your Exchange version

-This article provides instructions for upgrading your current Microsoft® Exchange environment to a later Exchange version.
+This article describes how to upgrade your current Microsoft® Exchange environment to a later Exchange version.

 Supported email clients for Exchange